Spyder-0/Zelda-with-Python/README.md

 Also, there is a folder with pictures included to help you with the download process.

+# Goal
+The goal of the game is to kill many monsters and get EXP to upgrade your skills!
+If your health runs out, the game will close automatically, so DON'T DIE!
+Goodluck!
+Also, this code is not a full game, its just a nice project to pass time.
+It shows how powerful Python really is!

 # Controls
 **WASD** - Move <br />
 **Space** - Attack <br />